10htts/Docker-faas/docs/DEPLOYMENT.md

 ## Security Notes

-- Docker socket mount gives full Docker control.
-Use a Docker API proxy if needed.
+- Docker socket mount grants root-equivalent control of the host.
+Treat it as privileged and restrict access to the gateway container.
+Consider a Docker API proxy for tighter ACLs.
 - Keep debug ports bound to localhost unless you explicitly need remote debugging.